23 September 2019

 The course is fully accredited by the IMechE, which means it can go towards part of the academic requirements you need to become a Chartered Engineer (CEng).

-You might like to hear what Ryan has to say about studying Mechanical Engineering MEng at the University of Huddersfield.
+You might like to hear what Charlotte has to say about studying Mechanical Engineering BEng at the University of Huddersfield.

 Mechanical engineering has the power to improve people's lives and new developments can have a real impact on society.
 At Huddersfield we're passionate about Engineering.
 Our courses are designed to combine industry knowledge and academic theory with practical experience to support you in graduating ready for work or further study.